Idealspain.com

 This building is of 17th century construction and is charming and full of character.
 It is surrounded by stone benches on which the locals love to sit.

-The only way to see the old town is by foot and you can be sure that around every corner is a quiet plaza or park to rest in.
+The only way to see the old town of Palma is by foot and you can be sure that around every corner is a quiet plaza or park to rest in.
 Wherever you stay on the island, Palma is accessible as a day visit on one of the thousands of coaches that arrive here every day.

 Palma is also a cultural centre with every kind of entertainment possible, from cinemas to theatres, operas and rock concerts.
 There is every manner of restaurant available and thousands of bars.
 We discovered a wonderful little restaurant close to the old town and cathedral.
 Brusellas Restaurant is based under the city in an old watercourse and stables.
 The meals are first class and the staff are wonderful.
 If you want to be guaranteed of a perfect evening, check it out.